makelab-kaist/inline-extension/README.md

 # Inline extension for VSCode

 Extension developed for research purposes.
-Reach out to [makelab-kaist](https://makelab-kaist.kaist.ac.kr) if interested to know more.
+Reach out to [Make Lab at KAIST](https://make.kaist.ac.kr) if interested to know more.

 ## Instructions for installations